Zoom: How Many Meetings Can I Host Simultaneously?

 Issue

-Can I host more than one meeting at a time in Zoom?
+Can I host more than one meeting at a time in U-M Zoom?

 Resolution

-In Zoom, users are able to host up to two meetings concurrently.
+On Zoom, you can host up to two meetings concurrently.
 Please keep in mind the following:

-• Both meetings must be started either by the original host (the person on whose account the meeting was created) or by an alternative host.
+• Both meetings must be started by either the original host (the person on whose account the meeting was created) or an alternative host.

-• If the meeting host or anyone designated as an alternative host attempts to start a third meeting, the first meeting that was started will end.
+• If the meeting host or an alternative host attempts to start a third meeting, the first meeting will end.

 • This ability only applies to meetings.
-Users cannot host multiple webinars or one meeting and one webinar simultaneously.
+You cannot host multiple webinars or a single meeting and a webinar simultaneously.

-• If participants attempt to join a meeting that the host has yet to start, they will receive a message that the host has another meeting in progress.
+• If participants attempt to join a meeting the host has not yet started, they will receive a message indicating that the host has another meeting in progress.

 Note: For several years, there has been a known issue that occasionally allows a user to host more than 2 meetings simultaneously.
-Users are warned not to anticipate that they could host more than two meetings at once, as that is not the intended behavior of this feature.
+You are warned not to anticipate that you could host more than two meetings at once, as that is not the intended behavior of this feature.

 Although this feature is available if needed, it is recommended as best practice that if you are running two meetings simultaneously, they be hosted (created) by two separate accounts to avoid encountering any of the limitations of this feature.